 Central to the culture of the city is The French Quarter, also known as Vieux Carré.
 We’re talking about the city district here, not the Tennessee Williams play by the same name and not the drink made famous at Hotel Monteleone.

 While touring the area, I visited with Carla, who is a regular in the mix of fortune tellers, street performers, and artists near the St. Louis Cathedral.
 Carla knits small hats and cute novelty gift items on Thursdays.
+Her strawberry hats are so adorable!

 This French Quarter area is the crescent in the Mississippi River, or that deep curve when looking at a map.